OpenDSA/OpenDSA/RST/en/CommandLine/About.rst

 Description of Exercises
 --------------------------

 This book contains multiple exercises that will help you learn about basic commands.
 Each exercise contains a brief introduction and a task for you to complete.
 You can complete the exercises by executing commands using the mock command line.
 As you execute commands, you can reference the corresponding visualizations to understand how the commands affect the file structure.
 Note that when a command takes an argument, the argument will be indicated with (parentheses).
 For example, in the following figure, cd (directory_path) indicates that the cd commands expect one argument, which specifies the path.
-For example, "cd /mammals" and "cd /mammals/dogs" are valid cd commands.
+For example, "cd mammals" and "cd mammals/dogs" are valid cd commands from the root directory.

 The following figures show examples of exercises.